disit/snap4city-kubernetes/README.md

 # snap4city-kubernetes
 Follow the below steps to deploy the Kubernetes cluster for S4C on Azure multi-node VMs.

-# Steps:
+# Follow the below Steps:
 1. Please put changes as per your environment in the cloned repo below.

               git clone https://github.com/disit/snap4city-kubernetes.git
 	        cd snap4city-kubernetes

--	Ensure you have cluster of VMs acting and able to communicate each other.
+-	Ensure you have cluster of VMs running and able to communicate each other.
 -	Each VM should have all the S4C ports opened individually otherwise it will go in to unwanted chaos or unknown errors.
 -	Following ports should be opened for each VM
 -